Strategic Media Communications (Mass Communications)

 - The undergraduate GPA is closely reviewed in the admission decision.

 - Admission decisions are made throughout the year as completed application files are received.
-Students may be admitted for fall, spring and summer terms.
+Students may be admitted for fall or spring terms.

 Length of Program - Measured by Semesters

-- Part-time student: seven-eight semesters taking six credits per semester.
+- Part-time student: Six semesters taking 6 credits per semester.

-- Full-time student: three semesters taking 12 credits per semester.
+- Full-time student: Four semesters taking 9 credits per semester.

 Graduate Assistantship Overview